Preparing for a civil marriage abroad

 Marriages in which at least one partner is a Luxembourg national

-Once the marriage ceremony has been performed abroad, the couple must have their legalised marriage certificate recorded in the civil register of their commune of residence.
-If the Luxembourgish partner was born in the Grand Duchy, an entry mentioning the marriage will be made in the margin of their birth certificate.
+Once the marriage ceremony has been performed abroad, the couple must have their duly legalised marriage certificate recorded in the civil register of their commune of residence.
+If the Luxembourgish partner was born in Luxembourg, an entry mentioning the marriage will be made in the margin of their birth certificate.

-If the Luxembourgish spouses were born in Luxembourg and are resident in the Grand Duchy, they must have their marriage certificate recorded (transcribed) in the civil register of their commune of residence.
+If the Luxembourgish spouses were born in Luxembourg and are resident there, they must have their marriage certificate recorded (transcribed) in the civil register of their commune of residence.

-Transcription of the marriage certificate is the sole preserve of Luxembourg nationals residing in the Grand Duchy of Luxembourg.
+Transcription of the marriage certificate is the sole preserve of Luxembourg nationals residing there.
 Thus, in the case of non-residents, marriage certificates cannot be transcribed.

 If no prior notice was published, official recognition is subject to the production of the documents required by the civil registrar to check whether the couple met the fundamental conditions to be allowed to marry.